ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 22.
 Console display of debug object" caption-side="bottom"}

-The following figure shows that feedback from our callback saying it was
+Figure 22 shows the feedback from our callback saying it was
 a successful upload.

 ![localtest1](https://cloud.githubusercontent.com/assets/19173079/24823021/cf3704cc-1bbf-11e7-8190-932e99cded91.jpg)